 M1 Finance Fees

-M1 Finance charges nothing to provide this service.
+M1 Finance charges nothing to provide all of the services mentioned in my review.
 The entire platform is free for individual investors.
 There are no trading commissions, no account maintenance fees, and no charges for deposits or withdrawals.

 The only potential fees apply to unique transactions.
 For example, if you open a retirement account at M1 Finance and later decide to close the account, a $100 account termination fee is imposed (this is standard at brokerage firms).
 And there are potential fees if you request paper statements or wire transfers, as detailed in the complete fee schedule found here.